Updated on Jan 29, 2024

 What’s lossless audio and how to detect the actual quality of an audio file?
 Follow this article to learn more about lossless audio files and check the true qualities of audio files with the 5 useful lossless audio checkers.
 For audiophiles, the professional audio converter that helps to convert any audio files and easily modify audio parameters is also a must-have:

-How can you sure all the lossless music files you downloaded from the Internet are with good quality?
-WAV, APE, FLAC and other lossless music which can keep the same sound quality as CD are popular with music fans and we can easily find various music with lossless WAV, APE, FLAC tag.
+How can you be sure all the lossless music files you downloaded from the Internet are with good quality?
+WAV, APE, FLAC and other lossless music which can keep the same sound quality as CDs are popular with music fans and we can easily find various music with lossless WAV, APE, FLAC tag.
 However, not all music with the lossless labels are actual high-quality, for some audio files may be converted from lossy formats (such as low bitrate MP3) by increasing the bitrate.
 Compared with true lossless audio, such converted file has the same size and format container yet the sound quality is totally different.
 This article will list some common misconceptions about lossless music, and recommend several free audio checker software including tau analyzer, Spek for you to identify the fake lossless audio files.

 1. The bigger the audio file is, the better the quality is.